Port Moller Test Fishery

 Released by ADF&G multiple times per season

-Michael Link manages the PMTF project and assists with distributing the daily catch updates.
+Michael Link and Jordan Head manage the PMTF project and assists with distributing the daily catch updates.
 Dr. Scott Raborn takes the lead in producing the regular interpretations of the PMTF data.
-Bryan Nass project support across many components of the project.
+Bryan Nass provides project support across many components of the project.
 All can be reached via email.

 PMTF annual reports: